ASP.NET Web Deployment using Visual Studio: Deploying to Test

 Preview the deployment updates

-Open the Publish Web wizard again (right-click the ContosoUniversity project and click Publish).
+Open the Publish Web wizard again (right-click the ContosoUniversity project, select Publish, then Preview).

-In the Preview tab, make sure that the Test profile is still selected, and then click Start Preview to see a list of the files that will be copied.
+In the Preview dialog box, select Start Preview to see a list of the files that will be copied.

-You can also click the Preview database link to see the scripts that will run in the membership database.
-(No scripts are run for Code First Migrations deployment, so there is nothing to preview for the application database.)
+You can also select the Preview database link to see the scripts that will run in the membership database.
+(No scripts are run for Code First Migrations deployment, so there's nothing to preview for the application database.)

-If Visual Studio is not in administrator mode, you might get an error message that indicates a permissions error.
+If Visual Studio is not in administrator mode, you might get a permissions error message.
 In that case, close Visual Studio, open it in administrator mode, and try to publish again.

 If Visual Studio is in administrator mode, the Output window reports successful build and publish.

-If you entered the URL in the Destination URL box on the publish profile Connection tab, the browser automatically opens to the Contoso University Home page running in IIS on the local computer.
+If you entered the URL in the Destination URL box on the publish profile Connection tab, the browser automatically opens to the Contoso University Home page running in IIS on your computer.

 Test in the test environment